vpm1997/LogAnalysis/README.md

 Sample Files:

 Ran application on sample files situated in staticfiles folder.
-Results are in the results.log folder.
+Results are in the results.log file.